 COVID-19 usually progressed as a mild acute illness or was asymptomatic in children.
 Severe pneumonia and post-acute illnesses such as Multisystem Inflammatory Syndromein Children have also been observed 5-7.
-Besides the effects on physical health, changes in children's nutrition, eating behavior, and mental health occurred during the pandemic.
+Besides the effects on physical health, changes in children's nutrition, eating behavior, and mental health occurred during the pandemic^{8,9}.
 The COVID-19 pandemic has caused substantial interruptions in everyday activities.
 Quarantines, social distancing, and the cancellation of in-person school and community events have adversely affected the mental health of children and adolescents.
-Mental health issues, including anxiety, depression, suicide attempts, and eating disorders, have risen among young children and adolescents beyond prepandemic forecasts.
-The COVID-19 pandemic has correlated with a decline in psychological wellbeing and an increase in mental health issues among children and adolescents.
-The COVID-19 pandemic has significantly impacted young child and adolescent mental health, with anxiety, depression, loneliness, and stress being the most commonly reported issues.
-Data reveal a rise in diagnoses of anxiety disorders and major depressive disorder among individuals under 18 in our country post-COVID-19 pandemic when compared to the pre-pandemic period.
+Mental health issues, including anxiety, depression, suicide attempts, and eating disorders, have risen among young children and adolescents beyond prepandemic forecasts^{10,11}.
+The COVID-19 pandemic has correlated with a decline in psychological wellbeing and an increase in mental health issues among children and adolescents12.
+The COVID-19 pandemic has significantly impacted young child and adolescent mental health, with anxiety, depression, loneliness, and stress being the most commonly reported issues13.
+Data reveal a rise in diagnoses of anxiety disorders and major depressive disorder among individuals under 18 in our country post-COVID-19 pandemic when compared to the pre-pandemic period14.

 Research is needed to investigate the epidemiology and developmental trajectory of mental health issues among young children, adolescents, and young adults during crisis situations, including pandemics4.
-Research in the formulation of effective, evidence-based interventions aimed at preventing mental health issues and their related negative consequences. disease This study evaluates the demographic and clinical psychiatric characteristics of young children and adolescents requiring psychiatric consultation who presented to Pediatric Emergency and General Pediatric clinics during the COVID-19 pandemic.
+Research findings in this domain can aid in the formulation of effective, evidence-based interventions aimed at preventing mental health issues and their related negative consequences.
+This study evaluates the demographic and clinical characteristics of young children and adolescents requiring psychiatric consultation who presented to Pediatric Emergency and General Pediatric clinics during the COVID-19 pandemic.